karthikgogisetty/karthikgogisetty/README.md

 - 👋 Hi, I’m @karthikgogisetty
+- 🌱 I’m currently learning Triton
+- 📍 Hyderabad, India ✈️ Mumbai, India
 - 👀 I’m interested in AI| Sports| Robotics
-- 🌱 I’m currently learning Triton
+- 📫 How to reach me `karthikgogisetty@gmail.com`
 - 🚀 I’m looking to collaborate on various `ML Projects`
-- 📫 How to reach me `karthikgogisetty@gmail.com`
 - 😊 Fun fact: Writing code is fun until you have to explain it to future you.
-- 📍 Hyderabad, India
 ---

 ## 📈 GitHub Stats